isabella232/docs-vuepress/docs/manual/04-jobs.md

-% Jobs
+# Jobs

-% Alex Honor; Greg Schueler
+---

 % November 20, 2010

-This chapter covers how to run and create *Jobs*.
+This chapter covers how to run and create _Jobs_.

 Why create a Job?

-* One might find certain command executions are done repeatedly, and perhaps, represent what has become a routine procedure.
+- One might find certain command executions are done repeatedly, and perhaps, represent what has become a routine procedure.
-* Another user in your group needs a simple self-service interface to run a procedure across a set of nodes.
+- Another user in your group needs a simple self-service interface to run a procedure across a set of nodes.
-* Routine processes need to be encapsulated and become the basis for other routine procedures.
+- Routine processes need to be encapsulated and become the basis for other routine procedures.

 ## Overview

 Jobs provide a means to encapsulate a process.
-A *Job* is a configuration representing input options, the steps in the process, a filter expression that matches the nodes where those steps will execute, and execution control parameters that specify if steps are run in parallel
+A _Job_ is a configuration representing input options, the steps in the process, a filter expression that matches the nodes where those steps will execute, and execution control parameters that specify if steps are run in parallel